kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/azure-secret-engine/azureaccesskeyrequest.md

 - Checks whether `status.conditions[].type` is `Approved` or not
 - If Approved, makes request to the Vault server for credentials
 - Creates a Kubernetes Secret which contains the credentials
+- Sets the name of the k8s secret to GCPAccessKeyRequest's `status.secret`
 - Assigns read permissions on that Kubernetes secret to specified subjects or user identities